-#1 Purchase Game Tickets – tickets can be purchased online at NUSports.com or by calling 888-GO-PURPLE (how cute).
-See the schedule below for the dates and announced game times so far.
+#1 Purchase Game Tickets – tickets can be purchased online at NUSports.com (note as of March 24, 2021, Northwestern has not posted 2021 tickets yet.
+You’re only able to put down deposits for season passes.
+They should be up by late Spring) or by calling 888-GO-PURPLE (how cute).
+See the schedule below for the dates:

-#2: Be aware of all game day policies – the Northwestern Football Fan Guide is a great place to start!
+#2: Review Game Day Policies (so you pack accordingly)– the Northwestern Football Fan Guide is a great place to start!

 No question: Downtown Chicago!